Code coverage

 Here, the dotnet option configures the solution file.

-The bootstrap key performs several steps before running Qodana and explained in the table:
+The bootstrap key performs several steps before running Qodana:

-Code coverage inspection results for the Qodana for .NET linter are available in Qodana Cloud.
+Code coverage analysis results for the Qodana for .NET linter are available in Qodana Cloud.

 Fresh code